 In addition to the valuable sign-up bonus, you’ll get:

 - 2 Venture miles per $1 you spend on all purchases

-- 10 Venture miles per $1 you spend on hotel stays booked through this Hotels.com link (through January 31, 2020)
+- 10 Venture miles per $1 you spend on hotel stays booked and paid for with your card through this Hotels.com link (through January 31, 2020)

 - NO foreign transaction fees

 In the past, the annual fee was only $59, but now it’s increased to $95.
 It’s still waived the first year.

 I love that the card reimburses you for Global Entry or TSA PreCheck.
 Global Entry is fantastic because it can save you lots of time by getting you quickly through US Customs and Immigration when you return to the US from abroad.